This classic, silvery shrub of upland prairies is versatile and fixes nitrogen!

 Leaves: The 2-4″ leaves are covered with short white hairs.
 They are divided into 15-45 1/2″ leaflets in a feather-like arrangement.

 Other uses: Its flowers and foliage are a nice addition to wildflower bouquets.

 More Info: The roots can grow over 10 feet deep.
 An individual plant can live for centuries.
 It is an indicator of a healthy prairie.

-Name: The scientific name is from the Greek amorphos meaning “formless” or “deformed”.
-According to some, it was called leadplant because it was so hard to plow, other say it was because it grew over lead deposits.
+Name: The scientific name is from the Greek word “amorphos” meaning “formless” or “deformed”.
+According to some, it was called leadplant because it was so hard to plow, others say it was because it grew over lead deposits.